 - After some weeks of inactivity, you might have forgotten your previous opening hours, which will make it quite difficult for you to list them all over again when you try to, considering they have disappeared from the system.

-Some establishments sometimes plan a grand opening event: this is the case for stores like Casino on Champs-Élysées and the first Burger King in France!
-Additionally, on their big day, the store staff has 1000 things to do other than the planning and creation of its Google listing.
-Thinking about situations like this, and considering the number of customers that are anticipating the opening of their beloved store, Google has launched a feature that announces such events, making it completely public to Internet users through Google My Business!
+Some establishments sometimes plan a grand opening event: This is the case for stores like Nike or even Abercrombie!
+Additionally, on their big day, the store staff has 1,000 things to do other than the planning and creation of its Google listing.
+Thinking about situations like this, and considering the number of customers that are anticipating the opening of their beloved store, Google has launched a feature that announces such events, making it completely public to users through Google My Business!

 - Some of the listings that have used this method have disappeared from Google or have been suspended for suspicious behavior.